 The event is held on the night of the 7th to the 8th day of the new year lunar calendar.
-This falls on Jan 31st–Feb 1st in 2020, and Feb 18th–19th in 2021.
+This falls on Feb 7th–8th in 2022.

 Sominsai originated around 1000 years ago according to the legend.
 A high Buddhist priest traveled to what is now Iwate Prefecture looking for a wife.
 He met two brothers, Somin Shorai and Kotan Shorai.
 The elder brother Somin, was very poor and the younger brother was very wealthy, owning several warehouses.
 However, the younger brother refused him hospitality so he stayed with the older brother.
 On his way back, the priest stopped by to thank Somin for his hospitality.
 He asked about his family.
 Ordered them to put on a ring of "kaya grass" for protection.
 Next, he destroyed everything except Somin and his family.
 The "somin bukuro" is made of the same material, hence its great power.